niklaskks/api-docs/source/index.md

   --header 'Authorization: Token aa5d2e36668c11e5964038bc572ec103'
 ```

-> The API returns a JSON file, such as:
+> The API returns a JSON string, such as:

 ```json
 { "count": 1,